 '''

-for message in MidiFile('song.mid').play():
+for msg in MidiFile('song.mid').play():

-port.send(message)
+port.send(msg)

 '''

-This does the sleeping and filtering for you.
+This does the sleeping and filtering for you (while avoiding drift).
 If you pass meta_messages=True you will also get meta messages.
 These can not be sent on ports, which is why they are off by default.

-3.7.3 Creating a New File
+3.10.3 Creating a New File

 You can create a new file by calling MidiFile without the filename argument.
-The file can then be saved by calling the save() method:
+The file can then be saved by calling the save () method: